 Join us for a lively and timely discussion with panelists from Mexico, the U.S and Canada that will explore the intersections and consequences of politics and pollinators, including

 - Dr. Chip Taylor, founder of Monarch Watch,

 - Elizabeth Howard, founder of Journey North

-- Dr. Carlos Galindo Leal, Director of Scientific Communcation at the Ministry of biodiversity in Mexico (CONABIO), and
+- Dr. Carlos Galindo Leal, Director of Scientific Communcation at the National Commission of Biodiversity in Mexico (CONABIO), and

-- Louise Hénault-Ethier, Director of Science, the David Suzuki Foundation, Montréal.
+- Dr. Louise Hénault-Ethier, Director of Science, the David Suzuki Foundation, Montréal.

 Moderated by Dan Goodgame.

 Underwritten by the Mexican Cultural Institute and Trinity University